N3r0-1337/ROSMultiRobo/README.md

 ## Install Commands:
-Installing the earlier projects and its dependencies should be enough to make the code run properly. but you'll also need to install these.
+Installing the earlier projects and its dependencies, you'll also need to install these, this should be enough to make the code run properly.

     sudo apt install python3-pyaudio
     sudo apt install python3-pygame